How to Make Sourdough Pasta

 Strain the pasta, stop it from cooking by rinsing it with cool water, and return it to the pot.
 I often like to retain some of the pasta water for my sauces.

 I have had my pasta machine for about 20 years and I love it.
 I can make lasagna noodles with it, any type of noodle, or filled ravioli.
+I also love to make my stunning red beet pasta with it.

 To use the machine, it needs to be clamped to the work surface.
 In my old kitchen, I had an integrated cutting board that I simply pulled out from underneath the counters.

 In my new kitchen, I don’t have that anymore.
 However, when designing the kitchen I knew I would be using this pasta machine.
 Over our main prep area, we have a lazy susan cabinet.
-And to attach the pasta machine, I simply open the cabinet door underneath to have enough counter to attach it to.
+To attach the pasta machine, I simply open the cabinet door underneath to have enough counter to attach it to.

 Even though I am tightening the clamp as much as I can, I still had my pasta maker move a bit.
-This stopped once I cut up two strips of a drawer liner and put that underneath the rubber feet of the pasta machine.
+This stopped once I cut up two strips of a drawer liner and put those underneath the rubber feet of the pasta machine.

 You may have a kitchen table that works or a table in another room of the house.
 Just know that how matter how hard you try, you will be getting flour on the floor underneath it.
 And on your clothes.
 Therefore, I recommend wearing an apron.